Use of chemical weapons in the Syrian civil war

-Attacks in 2013 prompted the international community to pressure the Syrian Armed Forces to agree to the supervised destruction of their chemical weapons.
-Despite the disarmament process, which completed on 23 June 2014, dozens of incidents with suspected use of chemical weapons followed throughout Syria, mainly blamed on Syrian Ba'athist forces, as well as ISIL, Syrian opposition forces, and Turkish Armed Forces.
+The Ghouta chemical attack in 2013 prompted the international community to pressure the Syrian Arab Armed Forces to agree to the supervised destruction of their chemical weapons.
 In April 2018, following at least 18 visits to Syria for inspections, the technical secretariat of the OPCW was unable to "verify that Syria had submitted a declaration that could be considered accurate and complete."

-The Khan Shaykhun chemical attack on 4 April 2017 drew international condemnation, and resulted in U.S. military action against the Syrian government-controlled airbase at Shayrat.
+The Khan Shaykhun chemical attack on 4 April 2017 drew international condemnation, and resulted in U.S. military action against the Ba'athist Syrian-controlled airbase at Shayrat.
 The Douma chemical attack on 7 April 2018 also drew a military response from the United States, United Kingdom and France.
-In April 2021, OPCW suspended Syria from its membership; critising the Assad regime for not revealing its chemical weapon stockpiles and contravening the Chemical Weapons Convention.
+In April 2021, OPCW suspended Syria from its membership; criticising the Assad regime for not revealing its chemical weapon stockpiles and contravening the Chemical Weapons Convention.